The Social Worker’s Guide to Professional Insurance

 September 13, 2021

-Jenny, a young Social Worker, has a new patient, Paul, a teenage boy whose parents are in the middle of a high-conflict separation.
-Common life experiences allow Jenny and Paul to quickly build a friendly rapport and make great progress in counselling.
+You have a new patient, a teenage boy whose parents are in the middle of a high-conflict separation.
+Common life experiences allow you to quickly build a friendly rapport with your patient and make great progress in counselling.

-Eventually, Paul confesses romantic feelings to a surprised Jenny, who politely declines and refers him to another colleague.
-Feeling vulnerable and rejected, Paul files a complaint for unwanted sexual advances.
-Her regulatory college begins an intensive investigation with multiple rounds of questioning.
+Eventually, your patient confesses romantic feelings for you.
+You politely decline and refer them to another colleague.
+Feeling vulnerable and rejected, your patient files a complaint for unwanted sexual advances.
+Your regulatory college begins an intensive investigation with multiple rounds of questioning.

-Since Jenny has no insurance or legal counsel, she hires a family friend with little experience in the professional discipline process to defend her.
-Inadequate defence from an inexperienced lawyer results in Jenny’s regulatory college almost revoking her social work license and fining her for $25,000.
+Since you have no insurance or legal counsel, you hires a family friend with little experience in the professional discipline process to defend you.
+Inadequate defence from an inexperienced lawyer results in your regulatory college almost revoking your social work license and fining you for $25,000.

 How could this situation have been avoided?
 Professional Insurance.
 But which kind?
 Professional Liability?
 Commercial General Liability?
 What’s the difference?
 And more importantly, do you really need them?
 Read on to learn more about the two types of Professional Insurance every Social Worker should have.